nanthagabriel/learning-projects/README.md

 📈 My Project Milestones

-- [ ] Complete at least 100 LeetCode problems across varying difficulty levels
+ - [ ] Complete at least 100 LeetCode problems across varying difficulty levels.
  - [ ] Finish building 10 personal projects in Python.
  - [ ] Build at least 2 machine learning models by the end of the year.
  - [ ] Prepare my portfolio and start job applications in data science.
+ - [ ] Complete the CS50P, CS50X, and CS50AI courses.
+ - [ ] Contribute to at least 3 open-source data science or machine learning repositories.
+ - [ ] Create and publish a personal portfolio website with at least 3 data science projects.
+ - [ ] Commit regularly to GitHub every week, documenting progress and challenges.
+ - [ ] Participate in at least 2 Kaggle competitions or ML challenges.
+ - [ ] Write at least 5 technical blog posts on topics like Python, machine learning, or data science.
+ - [ ] Network with 10 data science professionals and collaborate on at least 1 project.

 ---